 The goal of this post-licensure program is to help Vocational Nurses become more well-rounded professionals.
-Graduates will benefit from enhanced critical thinking, greater scientific knowledge, and quality verbal/written communication skills.
-An ASVN degree can also open new doors, as some employers will only consider applicants with an associate degree.
+Graduates will benefit from enhanced critical thinking, greater scientific knowledge, and improved communication skills.
+A Vocational Nursing degree can also lead to richer career opportunities, as some employers will only consider applicants with an associate degree.

 What you need to know